Geospatial Data Science in Python

 # The base URL for the neighborhoods layer

-= "https://services1.arcgis.com/a6oRSxEw6eIY5Zfb/arcgis/rest/services/Philadelphia_Neighborhoods/FeatureServer/0" neighborhood_url
+neighborhood_url = "https://services1.arcgis.com/a6oRSxEw6eIY5Zfb/arcgis/rest/services/Philadelphia_Neighborhoods/FeatureServer/0"

-The query/
+The query/ endpoint

-Layers have a single endpoint for requesting features: the /query
+Layers have a single endpoint for requesting features: the /query endpoint.

-= neighborhood_url + "/query" neighborhood_query_endpoint
+neighborhood_query_endpoint = neighborhood_url + "/query"

 neighborhood_query_endpoint